Private beta — Celoce Cloud: distributed builds with remote caching

 03

 Build environments are ephemeral.
-The same artifacts are recompiled from scratch instead of cached and shared across developers and CI.
+The same artefacts are recompiled from scratch across developers and CI systems, burning time and compute on work that has already been done.

 04

-Every platform adds another release pipeline to maintain.
-What should be one build becomes a permanent operational tax across web, mobile, and backend.
+Each new target adds another build pipeline and another operational burden.
+What should be one workflow becomes a permanent engineering tax across web, mobile, and backend.

 ONE WORKFLOW